-Omaha vs. Lincoln, Nebraska: An Honest Look for People Actually Making the Move
+Omaha vs. Lincoln, NE: An Honest Comparison for People Actually Making the Move

 by Chris Jamison